 Whether you need a conveyor system and what conveyor you need depends on what you require of the system and therefore you need to outline how the conveyor system will be used beforehand.
 These factors include what it will be transporting, loads of that item(s), the speed of the conveyor, how much it needs to accumulate at a time, how long it takes to sort the items, where the pickup points are, the widths and lengths, and in cases many more factors to ensure it meets your businesses desired outcomes.

-As useful as conveyor systems can be, they do need to be maintained in order for the conveyor system to run effectively or just like any electrical item they can break and be costly to replace, both in time and in money if a big system that has a bespoke design.
+As useful as conveyor systems can be, they do need to be maintained for the conveyor system to run effectively or just like any electrical item they can break and be costly to replace, both in time and in money if a big system has a bespoke design.

 Again, if the conveyor is being used in harsher conditions such as in below-freezing temperatures there will be different maintenance procedures to ensure optimum running.

-As we touched on briefly earlier there is a wide range of conveyor systems that can be used and which conveyor you use or purchase depends on what you need the conveyor system to do.
+As we touched on briefly earlier there is a wide range of conveyor systems that can be used and the conveyor you use or purchase depends on what you need the it to do.
 For example, it wouldn’t make much sense to use a roller conveyor to speed up people’s walk between two different terminals at an airport, that’s where it would be best to use a belt conveyor.

 There’s a list below outlining the different types of conveyor systems that are available today.

 - Gravity skate wheel conveyor

 - Motorised-drive roller conveyor

 - Overhead I-beam

 - Plastic belt